I Used Essential Oils 13 Different Ways At Home & These Were By Far The Best

 "Bergamot always reminds me of a fancier lime, but I never stop being amazed at its ability to both calm my mood and energize my spirit," Mariza Snyder, D.C., an oil-obsessed functional wellness practitioner, recently told me.
 She recommended combining the oil with equal parts peppermint and lavender for a synergistic blend and keeping it on my desk to sniff when I was stressed.
 It definitely calmed me down, at least for a few minutes.

 A tea tree kitchen soak

-This is another Worwood idea: Fill a large mixing bowl with boiling water and add about 10 drops of tea tree essential oil—a powerful germ buster.
+This is another Worwood idea: Fill a large mixing bowl with boiling water and add about 10 drops of tea tree essential oil—a powerful germ buster2.
 Drop in your dirty dish towels to brighten them and remove pesky stains that might not come out in the wash.
 It works!
 So much so that I dropped in some of my other dirty kitchen gadgets in there for good measure: my blender top, fruit bowl, etc.